UCL/rsd-engineeringcourse/session10/06design.md

 ### Refactor with inheritance

-We can move towards object oriented code by creating separate subclasses for our different species of bird:
+We can move towards object orientation by creating separate subclasses for our different species of bird:

 ``` python
 # Create super class